jtommaney/blog/posts/DuckDB Profiling 1: Scaling Data and Threads.md

+## DuckDB Profiling 1:TLDR:
+* Excellent usability, performance, and scaling across many query, data, and parallelism conditions.
+* Opportunities to improve linear scaling, and to better handle data growth for specific queries.
+* DuckDB continues to improve quickly, these notes are with DuckDB 0.2.2

 ## DuckDB Profiling 1: Scaling Data and Threads

-General test scenario:  create TPC-H schemas at scale factor (SF) 10, 30, 100, and 300.
+General test scenario:  create TPC-H schemas at scale factor (SF) 10, 30, and 100.
 SF-100 is 150 million orders, with 600 million line items and about 100GB raw data.

 Use pragma threads = 8; syntax to change then number of threads working on a given query.